 - Annual Fellowships for emerging artists

-- Contributions toward local endeavors that contribute to the preservation and quality of the Cornish Colony and surrounding community
+- Contributions toward local endeavors that contribute to the preservation and quality of Cornish and surrounding communities

 - Cooperative fundraising and oversight, with the NPS, of production of the film, “Augustus Saint-Gaudens: Master of American Sculpture”

-- Production of Augustus Saint-Gaudens: A Master of American Sculpture, a 215-page color catalogue that accompanied the 1999 traveling exhibit of Saint-Gaudens’ work
+- Production of Augustus Saint-Gaudens: A Master of American Sculpture, a 215-page color catalogue that accompanied the 1999 traveling exhibition of Saint-Gaudens’s work

 - Design and construction of protective housing for monumental works at the park

-- Creation of a bronze cast of Saint-Gaudens’ heroic statue of Admiral Farragut for placement on the original bluestone base at the park
+- Creation of a bronze cast of Saint-Gaudens’ heroic statue of Admiral David Glasgow Farragut for placement on the original bluestone base at the park

 - With the National Park Service, development of a 20-year management plan for the future protection of the park’s art collection and preservation of the park’s special character and scale.